informalsystems/hermes/guide/src/commands/queries/connection.md

 DESCRIPTION:
     Query connection channels

-FLAGS:
+REQUIRED:
-        --chain <CHAIN_ID>              Identifier of the chain to query --connection <CONNECTION_ID>    Identifier of the connection to query
+        --chain <CHAIN_ID>              Identifier of the chain to query --connection <CONNECTION_ID>    Identifier of the connection to query [aliases: conn]
 ```

 __Example__